yzhao062/anomaly-detection-resources/README.rst

 .. [#Angiulli2002Fast] Angiulli, F. and Pizzuti, C., 2002, August.
 Fast outlier detection in high dimensional spaces.
 In *European Conference on Principles of Data Mining and Knowledge Discovery*, pp. 15-27.

 .. [#Arnaldo2019ex2] Arnaldo, I., Veeramachaneni, K. and Lam, M., 2019. ex2: a framework for interactive anomaly detection.
 In *ACM IUI Workshop on Exploratory Search and Interactive Data Analytics (ESIDA)*.

+.. [#Bahri2022automl] Bahri, M., Salutari, F., Putina, A. et al. AutoML: state of the art with a focus on anomaly detection, challenges, and research directions. *International Journal of Data Science and Analytics*  (2022).

 .. [#Bandaragoda2018Isolation] Bandaragoda, Tharindu R., Kai Ming Ting, David Albrecht, Fei Tony Liu, Ye Zhu, and Jonathan R. Wells.
 "Isolation‐based anomaly detection using nearest‐neighbor ensembles." *Computational Intelligence* 34, no. 4 (2018): 968-998.